Image Counterfactual Sensitivity Analysis for Detecting Unintended Bias: Ethical Considerations

 \section{Ethical Considerations}

-\textbf{Intended use and limitations:} The techniques proposed in this paper can be applied to detect and analyze unintended and undesirable bias in a wide variety of face-centric computer vision systems.
+\textbf{Intended use and limitations:} The techniques proposed in this paper can be applied to detect and analyze unintended and undesirable biases in a wide variety of face-centric computer vision systems.
 While this type of analysis is an important part of designing fair and inclusive technology, it is not sufficient.
 Rather, it must be part of a larger, socially contextualized project to critically assess ethical concerns relating to facial analysis technology.
+This project must include addressing questions of whether and when to deploy technologies, frameworks for democratic control and accountability, and design practices which emphasize autonomy and privacy.

-In this work, we focus our attention on smiling detection because we believe it has a range of beneficial applications and limited harmful applications, from aiding in the selection of images from a stream of images to augmented reality applications where a smile triggers added features.
+In the experiments described below in Section~\ref{Results}, we focus our attention on smiling detection because we believe it has a range of beneficial applications and limited harmful applications, including aiding in the selection of images from a stream of images, ML-assisted photography, and augmented reality applications where a smile triggers added features.
+And we take care to distinguish the facial expression of smiling from the emotion of happiness, since for this inference of emotion from expression to be justifiable would require inferential reliability, specificity, generalizability, and validity \cite{barrett2019}.
+We note that although cultures differ in the social-functional associations of smiling \cite{rychlowska2015}, the facial expression itself does seem to be a cross-cultural universal, and hence smiling detection does not risk exposing any personal information about social groups or personal identities.
 On the other hand, there are many facial analysis systems that do have harmful applications where foreseeable risk outweighs foreseeable benefit, e.g., where the facial analysis task itself has the potential to perpetuate, reinforce and amplify societal injustices, regardless of how balanced the classification performance is with respect to different demographics.
 For example, face recognition and gender classification technology represent two facial analysis domains with a great potential for abuse, with the highest risks often falling on already marginalized populations \cite{Keyes2018, annon, msrfacerec}.